gonzalo-cordova-pou/MLADHD/docs/related_work.md

 - :star: **Use of the Screenome for Interventions**: One promising future use of the system and approach presented here is theability to“interact”with an individual’s screenome and to deliver interventions thatalter how people think, learn, feel and behave.
 This may help realize the promise ofprecision interventions to preempt or treat unwanted thoughts, emotions or beha-viors, and to promote desirable ones.
 Delivering the right intervention to the rightperson at the right time and in the right context with the lowest risks of adverse sideeffects could close the loop between feedback and optimization in real time.
 Someof the most exciting potentials for precision interventions are in health.
 Many healthparameters are dynamic, in that they change and vary over time (e.g., bloodpressure).
 The screenome may allow researchers to identify causal relations ata timescale that matches the speed at which symptoms and diseases actually vary.
 - **Privacy**: ...
 The screenome project collected data using strict privacy protocols and the data are securely stored and viewed only by trained staff in the lab.
 However, some people declined to participate due to concerns about privacy, particularly regarding text messages.
 Two-thirds of people accepted participation, higher than previous research, but additional research is needed to address privacy issues.
 The screenome framework is suggested as a new way to study human behavior and technology's impact, and data transfer risks can be reduced through local analysis and transferring only summary results.

-### Article 6
+### Article 5
+#### **Text Extraction from Smartphone Screenshots to Archive in situ Media Behavior**

 [Link to the article](https://dl.acm.org/doi/10.1145/3148011.3154468)

-**Title:** Text Extraction from Smartphone Screenshots to Archive in situ Media Behavior\
-**Authors:** Agnese Chiatti, Xiao Yang, Miriam Brinberg, Mu Jung Cho, Anupriya Gagneja, Nilam Ram, Byron Reeves, C. Lee Giles\
+**Authors:** Agnese Chiatti, Xiao Yang, Miriam Brinberg, Mu Jung Cho, Anupriya Gagneja, Nilam Ram, Byron Reeves, C. Lee Giles \
+(VERY SIMILAR ARTICLE - same authors: [Text Extraction and Retrieval from Smartphone Screenshots:
+Building a Repository for Life in Media](https://dl.acm.org/doi/abs/10.1145/3167132.3167236))\
 **Keywords:** information extraction, image processing, OCR, Information systems → Digital libraries and archives; Applied computing → Optical character recognition; • Computing methodologies → Image processing;
 \